reTHINK-project/scenario-service-implementation/docs/scenarios/enterprise_conversationnal_scenario/enterprise_conversational_scenario.md

 *identify required Hyperties, its main functionalities and associated data schemas.
 Use a graphical language to describe hyperties composition and relationships (to be defined)*

-Hyperty on client side
+Hyperty on client side</br>
-Hyperty on messaging Node NodeJs for interconnection with different CSP Hyperty on server side for Kurento MCU
+Hyperty on messaging Node NodeJs for interconnection with different CSP</br>
+Hyperty on server side for Kurento MCU